 Programme, any opposition parliamentary group can move to

-motion of confidence in relation to any matter of important
+to pass a motion of confidence in relation to any matter of

-make a motion of no confidence in the Government.
+group can make a motion of no confidence in the Government.

 Passage of a motion of no confidence by an absolute majority

 of Members in full exercise of their office or rejection of

-a motion of confidence by a simple majority of Members who are present
+a motion of confidence by a simple majority of Members who

-parliamentary group can cause the holding of two
+year), each parliamentary group can cause the holding of two

 debates on a matter of general or sectoral policy.
-This type of
+This type

-session of Members’ questions once a fortnight.
+for a session of Members questions once a fortnight.

-Members may also submit written questions to the Government, and these
+Members may also submit written questions to the Government,